-To view all of the signals currently instrumented in the entire design, select Instrumentor->Instrumentor Search from the top menu bar to display the Instrumentor Search dialog box and then click the Search for instrumented signals icon in the Quick Search area in the upper left corner.
+To view all of the signals currently instrumented in the entire design, select Instrumentor-Instrumentor Search from the top menu bar to display the Instrumentor Search dialog box and then click the Search for order signals icon in the Quick Search area in the upper left corner.
+The instrumented signals icon in the Quick Search area in the upper left corner.
 The result of listing the signals is displayed in the Instrument Search dialog box.